Research Team

 Somalia | Ethiopia | Sudan | The African Union (AU) | Peace operations | Conflict management in Africa | Protection of civilians

-Dr Linnéa Gelot is Senior Researcher at the Folke Bernadotte Academy, Sweden, and an Associate Professor in Peace and Development Studies at the School of Global Studies, Gothenburg University.
+Dr Linnéa Gelot is Senior Lecturer at the Swedish Defence University and an Associate Professor in Peace and Development Studies at the School of Global Studies, Gothenburg University.
 Her research has focused on peace operations, with a specialization in African-led peace operations and their protection of civilians; global institutions, especially the legitimacy of African organizations and the African Union–United Nations peace and security relationship; and militarism.
 Her research project ‘African Union Waging Peace’ has employed the concepts of militarization and security practice theory to study militarizing institutional discourses and practices within African peace and security institutions.

 Gelot is the author of Legitimacy, peace operations and global-regional security: The African Union-United Nations partnership in Darfur (Routledge, 2012) and numerous articles appeared on journals such as Security Dialogue, Conflict Security and Development, Contemporary Security Policy, and the Journal of Intervention and Statebuilding.